Baltimore Community Foundation Inc

 • Geographic focus is strict: Must directly serve Baltimore City or Baltimore County residents

-• Consider specialized funds: BCF manages multiple giving circles and specialized funds that may offer better alignment for specific projects
+• Consider specialised funds: BCF manages multiple giving circles and specialised funds that may offer better alignment for specific projects

 References